 Meaning and History

-The creator of the Mac computer is business magnate, designer, and entrepreneur Steven Paul Jobs.
+The creator of the Mac computer was a business magnate, designer, and entrepreneur, Steven Paul Jobs.
 He introduced it to the public in 1984.
 The basis for the PC was a graphical interface invented by the Californian company Xerox PARC.
-The developer was inspired by the concept of a research center that Apple was collaborating with at the time.
+The developer was inspired by the concept of a research center in which Apple collaborated.
 He proposed an innovative digital product, later recognized by the New York Times as revolutionary.

 The debut version of the all-in-one personal computer was initially called Macintosh.
-This name was suggested by Jef Raskin, an Apple representative who came up with the project for an affordable and easy-to-use PC.
+Jef Raskin, an Apple representative who developed the project for an affordable and easy-to-use PC, suggested this name.
 He named it after the McIntosh apple variety, which he loved very much.
-The name appeared before the digital device, in 1979, simultaneously with the start of work on it.
+The name appeared before the digital device in 1979, simultaneously with the start of work on it.
 A year before the launch of the novelty, the manufacturer obtained a license to use the word “Macintosh.”
 In 1986, the American company became the legal owner of the corresponding trademark.
-It bought it from McIntosh Laboratory, a company that produced audio equipment.
+It was bought from McIntosh Laboratory, a company that produces audio equipment.

 What is Mac?